motocoin-dev/motocoin/README.md

 What is Motocoin?
 ----------------
- Motocoin is the first Proof-of-Thought crypto-currency.
+ Motocoin is the first Proof-of-Play crypto-currency.
 It is similar to Proof-of-Work but instead of requiring to solve computationally expensive puzzles on computer it requires human to solve puzzles that are hard for computer.
 More specifically, people play 2D moto-simulator game (similar to